 All Intel, Dell, and HP technicians are required to pass the A+.
 The US Department of Defense recognizes it as an 8570 IAT Level 1 baseline certification.
 This means that it is a minimum requirement for those who are interested in information security work.

 - Increased Salary

-Generally speaking, IT professionals have high salaries.
-No matter where they are in the world, they are likely earning more than average even in an entry-level position.
+Generally speaking, IT professionals have higher salaries.
+No matter where they are in the world, they are likely to earn more than average even in an entry-level position.
 Job security in IT is also incredibly high since the industry is continually growing.

 - Developed by IT Experts

 The CompTIA A+ was created by a group of IT experts from various fields.
 As mentioned above, it is also continually updated as discoveries in IT reach the public.
 CompTIA makes it a priority to keep up with the latest in the industry, so you don’t have to worry whether or not what you’re learning is current.

 In the past, CompTIA A+ did skew a bit towards Microsoft Windows in the operating system section.
 However, that is no longer the case.
 The new cycle of A+ widens the area of topics and includes many other operating systems you could run into in your career.
 It is mostly considered a vendor-neutral certification.

 Networking (of the kind of interpersonal relationships) is essential for career advancement, no matter what industry you work in.
 For IT, experience, education, and certifications are crucial.
 Still, it is also essential to know the right person at the right time who can recommend you for a job or point you in the direction of an open position.

 While working on getting your CompTIA A+ cert, you will be able to meet like-minded individuals from all corners of the world.
 Large A+ communities exist on Reddit, Twitter, and Facebook, and you could join them any time and build relationships that might prove invaluable later on in your career.